url-it/EnglishRecog/README.md

 The EMNIST dataset is split into training and testing sets.
 Images and labels for both sets are extracted using the `extract_training_samples` and `extract_test_samples` functions from the EMNIST library.

-To visualize an example image from the dataset, you can use the following code:
+To see an example image from the dataset, you can use the following code:

 ```python
 import matplotlib.pyplot as plt